From Our Video Series

 - Emily H. Cowles - Attorney Biography

-My expertise in creditor’s rights carries into bankruptcy court, wherein I routinely represent financial institutions, landlords, contractors, vendors, suppliers, and other corporate clients in Chapter 11, Chapter 7, Chapter 13 and Chapter 12 bankruptcy proceedings, including filing of claims, acquisition of adequate protection or relief from the automatic stay, protection of my client’s cash collateral, preservation of contract rights and unexpired leases, and all types of bankruptcy litigation.
+My expertise in creditor’s rights often carries into bankruptcy court, wherein I routinely represent financial institutions, landlords, contractors, vendors, suppliers, and other corporate clients in Chapter 11, Chapter 7, Chapter 13 and Chapter 12 bankruptcy proceedings, including filing of claims, acquisition of adequate protection or relief from the automatic stay, protection of my client’s cash collateral, preservation of contract rights and unexpired leases, and all types of bankruptcy litigation.
 In particular, I economically assist our creditor clients with the evaluation, assessment and, if merited, litigation of non-dischargeability actions when fraud, embezzlement, conversion of collateral, or other willful and malicious conduct has occurred.

 Equine law is held in especially high esteem at our firm because many of our attorneys, including myself, not only practice equine law, but we participate in the equine industry on a personal level as race horse owners, breeders, sport horse owners participants, and as farm owners.
 These industry ties and personal experience give myself the unique firsthand knowledge necessary to provide clients with the finest and most comprehensive representation available.
-I offer representation in equine law issues relating to sales and syndication, partnership formation and dissolution, equine litigation, gaming, administrative law, equine financing and loan documentation, enforcement of loans secured by horses or interests therein, taxation, marketing and advertising, and immigration.
+I offer representation in equine law issues relating to sales and syndication, partnership formation and dissolution, equine litigation, administrative law, equine financing and loan documentation, enforcement of loans secured by horses or interests therein, taxation, marketing and advertising.
 I can certainly speak the language and I am not afraid to wear muck boots when necessary.
 One could say that I am a steady hand for horsemen, no matter how rocky the ride gets!

 - Purchase and Sale of Residential and Commercial Properties